rackerlabs/support-how-to/content/cloud-servers/installing-python-novaclient-on-windows.md

 </tr>
 <tr class="strow property">
 <td valign="top" headers="d26e245" class="stentry proptype">OS_REGION_NAME</td>
-<td valign="top" headers="d26e248" class="stentry propvalue">datacenter region</td>
+<td valign="top" headers="d26e248" class="stentry propvalue">data center region</td>
-<td valign="top" headers="d26e251" class="stentry propdesc">The code for the datacenter region containing the servers you want to manipulate.
+<td valign="top" headers="d26e251" class="stentry propdesc">The code for the data center region containing the servers you want to manipulate.
-          You can check your server's datacenter by checking its details screen in the Cloud Control Panel.
-The datacenter code is just the first three letters of the datacenter's identifier;
+          You can check your server's data center by checking its details screen in the Cloud Control Panel.
+The data center code is just the first three letters of the data center's identifier;
           e.g. <code>DFW</code> or <code>ORD</code>.
 You can override the region setting with the <code>--os-region-name</code> command-line option.</td>
 </tr>